spatie/laravel-csp/README.md

 #### In the browser

-Instead of downright blocking all violations you can put a profile in report only mode.
-In this case all requests will be made, but you'll see all violations will be displaying in your favourite browser's console.
+Instead of outright blocking all violations you can put a profile in report only mode.
+In this case all requests will be made, but all violations will display in your favourite browser's console.

 To put a profile in report only mode just call `reportOnly()` in the `configure()` function of a report: